bradfrost/atomic-design/chapter-5.md

 </div>

 ## Make it adaptable
-Change is the only constant, as they say. **The <em>living</em> part of a living design system means that it needs to roll with the punches, adapt to feedback, be iterated upon, and evolve alongside the products it serves**.
+Change is the only constant, as they say. **The <em>living</em> part of a living design system means that it needs to roll with the punches, adapt to feedback, be iterated on, and evolve alongside the products it serves.**

 A misconception about design systems is that once they're established, they become an omnipotent and unchangeable source of truth.
 Thinking in such a rigid way is a surefire way to have your design system effort backfire.
-If users feel handcuffed and pigeon-holed into using patterns that don't solve their problems, they'll perceive the design system as a unhelpful tool and start searching elsewhere for something that will better address their needs.
+If users feel handcuffed and pigeonholed into using patterns that don't solve their problems, they'll perceive the design system as a unhelpful tool and start searching elsewhere for something that will better address their needs.

 **Creating a clear governance plan is essential for making sure your design system can adapt and thrive even as time goes by**.
 A solid governance strategy starts by answering some important questions about handling change.
 Consider the following questions: